Fulgione-group/Spanish_Arabis_Alpina/README.md

    - Linear modeling using structure covariates to test associations of genes with monthly aridity and flowering time

 10. **Whole_genome_alignment**
-    - Whole genome alignment of *Arabis montbretiana* and *Arabis alpina*.
-Create
+    - Whole genome alignment of *A. montbretiana* and *A. alpina*.
+Create syntenic positions of *A. montbretiana* projected onto *A. alpina* coordinates